 Step 12: You share the healing message of the 12 step program with someone else who needs it.

-A 12 step program in FL is just one of several evidence-based treatments and supplementary holistic treatments we use to help you overcome addiction and find lasting recovery.
+A 12 step program in FL is just one of several evidence-based treatments and supplementary holistic treatments, like acupuncture and massage therapy, we use to help you overcome addiction and find lasting recovery.

 How Does BoardPrep Recovery Facilitate the 12 Step Program?